bishwaG/Nextpie/README.md

 # Nextpie

 Nextpie is a reporting tool for Nextflow workflows.
 It uses run metadata (trace files) produced by Nextflow, puts them in database and allows a user to perform aggregate analyses.
-The tool is build using Python Flask and design interface from from AppSeed.
+The tool is build using Python Flask and design interface from AppSeed.

 Nextpie comes with with a databased populated with sample data.
-Thus, user can [run it using docker](docs/deploy-prod.md) without zero configuration.
+Thus, user can [run it using docker](docs/deploy-docker.md) without zero configuration.
 This enable users to evaluate the tool without big hassle of setp and configuration.

 In case you decide to deploy Nextpie in a production environment please [clear the databased](docs/clear-db.md) and [SMTP](docs/config-email.md) details in.